 Thank you for stopping by our travel blog!
 What you will find here are a collection of stories we have written about our travels as a family since 2015.
 I wish I could tell you that you were in for some epic adventure tales about an extraordinary family who, against all odds and set backs, set out to explore the world as nomads on a mission to love, live and learn.
 I mean, I could tell you that and not be lying at all.
 But I think you would then find yourself disappointed after getting into our story and think to yourself, “that’s not so special…we could do that!”
-So that is what I want to tell you…you can do [whatever crazy pipe dream you have]!!
-You will never be totally prepared or ready so at some point you will just have to go for it and jump.
-And, once you become the main character of your own tale, the adventures you have will be epic and you will find that you have an extraordinary set of co-stars to help you overcome the odds and get past the setbacks on your own mission.
+So that is what I want to tell you…you can do [insert your own crazy pipe dream here]!!
+You will never be totally prepared.
+You will never be totally ready.
+At some point you will just have to go for it and jump.
+And, once you become the main character of your own tale, the adventures you have will be epic and you will find that you have an extraordinary set of co-stars to help you overcome the odds and get past the setbacks on your very own mission.

-*we actually traveled a fair amount before 2015 but did not blog about it until now (which is now then since it is no longer 2015)
+*we actually traveled a fair amount before 2015 but did not blog about it until now (which is now then since it is no longer 2015…does that make sense?)

 Our 6:00 wake up call came early to Caden and I as both of us had trouble getting to sleep.
 But we knew that an early start meant cooler temps for hiking, that the mosquitoes were sleeping in and, if we finished our hike today, there was a big juicy burger to be had!!
 When I got out of the tent Joe pointed to our food bag.
 It had moved about 3 or 4 feet with some drag marks leading back to where we had put it the night before.
 Clearly some creature had tried to make off with it.
 I can imagine the thing working so hard to nick it then finally giving up saying, “you’ve got to be kidding, what kind of idiots carry THAT much weight in food through the woods.”
 That would be us!